zcyy0/Geometry-GRPO/README.md

 ### The Reward Function
 To penalize "shortcut learning" (guessing without reasoning) while maintaining training stability, I implemented a hierarchical reward function.

-*(Note: If LaTeX does not render, please view in a compatible markdown viewer)*

 $$
 R(y) =
 \begin{cases}